hockeybuggy/dotfiles/README.md

 ### Run the Linker

+To run the linker in automatic mode run:

     ./dotlinker.py -a

+To run the linker in interactive mode run:

+    ./dotlinker.py -i

 It will ask you some questions and you should answer them to set up your files.
 The questions will be yes or no.